-The mayor and six councillors were elected on November 15, 2014 for a four-year term.
+The mayor and six councillors were elected on October 15, 2022 for a four-year term.

-Councillor Jack Crompton
+Mayor Jack Crompton

 Jack likes to talk politics of any description.
 He is fascinated by political history, local government and international affairs.

 Jack and his wife Carolyn have four children; Georgia, Margaret, Van and Harriet.
 They enjoy “the beautiful game”, mountain biking, skiing and being in the mountains.

 Councillor Arthur De Jong

 Raised on a dairy farm in the Fraser Valley, Arthur joined the Blackcomb professional ski patrol at the age of 19 – the season Blackcomb opened.

 Whistler instantly became the perfect outdoor office for Arthur as he moved from one management role to the next including Ski Patrol Director, Manager of Mountain Operations, and his present role as Senior Manager of Planning and Environment at Whistler Blackcomb.